Elijer/moonbot/README.md

 After this, if you get an dependency errors, you may have to install those dependencies which may not have been saved to the package.json

+Later in the day, I had another issue with sass.
+Turns out I was using node-sass, an older sass library, so I switched to dart-sass, the better maintained one by running `npm uninstall node-sass` then `npm install dart-sass` and recompiling the frontend.
+Simple enough.

 ### Frontend and Backend working together
 After these steps, the frontend and backend should work together.